Frequently Asked Questions

 I've wired my AIS output to the AIS port of the multiplexer.
 I can see the AIS information on my tablet that is connected to the WIFI of the multiplexer, but I need to have the AIS information on my chart plotter too.
 How can I do this?

-The nature of NMEA0183 (and the AIS data too) is that you cannot wire two outputs to one input.
-That's why you need to have a multiplexer to combine the data.
-However, you CAN wire one output to two inputs with no problem.
-So, in order to get your AIS information on both the multiplexer and your chart plotter (or other device), you can run two sets of wires from the AIS output; one to the multiplexer and one to your other device.
+The nature of NMEA0183 (and the AIS data too) is that you cannot wire two outputs together into one input; that's why you need to have a multiplexer to combine the data.
+However, you CAN wire one output into two different inputs with no problem.
+So, in order to get your AIS information on both the multiplexer and your chart plotter (or other device), you can simply run two sets of wires from the AIS output; one to the multiplexer AIS input and one to the AIS input of your other device.